Camera-based 3D Semantic Scene Completion with Sparse Guidance Network: Conclusion

 \section{Conclusion}

 This work focuses on camera-based semantic scene completion (SSC).
 Existing methods usually rely on sophisticated 3D models to directly process the coarse lifted 3D features that are not discriminative enough for clear segmentation boundaries.
-Therefore, we propose the end-to-end SGN to diffuse semantics from the semantic- and occupancy-aware seed voxels to the whole scene based on geometry prior and occupancy information.
-By designing hybrid guidance and effective voxel aggregation, we enhance the intra-category feature separations and expedite the convergence of semantic diffusion.
-Extensive experiments on the SemanticKITTI benchmark demonstrate the effectiveness of Our SGN achieves state-of-the-art performance while being more lightweight.
+Therefore, we propose the one-stage SGN to propagate semantics from the semantic-aware seed voxels to the whole scene based on spatial geometry information.
+We first redesign the sparse voxel proposal network with the coarse-to-fine paradigm for dynamically and accurately selecting seed voxels.
+Then, we design hybrid guidance and effective voxel aggregation to enhance the intra-category feature separations and expedite the convergence of semantic propagation.
+Finally, the multi-scale semantic propagation is proposed for the final semantic scene completion.
+Extensive experiments on the SemanticKITTI and SSCBench-KITTI-360 benchmarks demonstrate the effectiveness of Our SGN, which achieves state-of-the-art performance while being more lightweight.